Ashu-Soni/Railway-Ticket-Booking-System/README.md

 ## Description
 --------------

-The project aims to develop a ticket booking system that is user-friendly and multi- functional.
+The project aims to develop a ticket booking system that is user-friendly and multi-functional.
 The project provides following functionalities:

 - All account transactional details and customer information are **stored in files**
 - Login system
 - **Password-protected** administrative access
-- Three types of login should be created: normal account, agent account(multiple simultaneous logins) , administrator
+- Three types of login: normal account, agent account(multiple simultaneous logins) , administrator
-- Major user of **system call** rather using the library functions
+- Use of **system call** rather using the library functions wherever possible
 - Two tier architecture: Server<->Client using **socket programming**